cran/probably/tests/testthat/_snaps/cal-estimate.md

 ---

-    The number of outcome factor levels isn't consistent with the calibration method.
-Only two class `truth` factors are allowed.
-The given levels were: '.pred_one', '.pred_two', '.pred_three'
+    The `truth` column has 3 levels ("one", "two", and "three"), but only two-class factors are allowed for this calibration method.

 # Logistic estimates errors - grouped_df